-Go to www.ird.govt.nz (search keywords: managing penalties) for more information.
+Go to ird.govt.nz/penalties for more information.

 Your record of payment

 When you've worked out how much you have to pay, write the amounts on the schedule below.
 Keep it as a record so you don't miss a payment.